RaghavenderSingh/hyperlink-wallet-adapter/CONFIGURATION.md

 # Configuration Guide

-This guide covers all configuration options and settings available for the `@hyperlink/wallet-adapter` library.
+This guide covers all configuration options and settings available for the HyperLink Wallet Adapter library.

 ## Table of Contents